Jon Yeo - Edge thinking

 Whether an audience of 1 or 1000, we need to be able to quickly and effectively build rapport.
 Jon Yeo helps executives and brands design a meaningful and compelling brand story that connects and engages audiences.
 Jon is the Curator of TEDxMelbourne and Chapter President of Professional Speakers Australia.

-His Story – Jon Yeo
+My Story – Jon Yeo

 I am an executive coach, one who helps executives find and develop a clear brand message which they are then able to articulate internally as well as externally.
 I do this through many guises, I am the chapter president for Professional Speakers Australia but am most well known for being the curator and licensee for TEDxMelbourne which I have been doing for the last eight years.
 I would guess that I have heard thousands of talks and presentations over the years.
 If you are operating in the event space, you are always looking at speakers and listening to ideas.
 It could be a speech on the top 10 influencers in Melbourne or it could be a speech about what I have read in the newspaper or seen on TV.
 Ideas don’t live in one space, they live all over the place.
 My role as curator is to discover and then re-share those ideas.